jfq3/RDP---Tutorials/submitting_xander_jobs.md

 ```
 ### Create the qsub File

-Using the editor of your choice, create a file named `~/submit_xander.qsub` in your working directory.
+Using the editor of your choice, create a file named `submit_xander.qsub` in your working directory.
 This can be done with **nano** if you wish.
 The contents of the file should be:

 ```
+#!/bin/bash -login
-#PBS -l walltime=00:10:00,nodes=01:ppn=5,mem=2GB
+#PBS -l walltime=00:10:00,nodes=01:ppn=4,mem=2GB
 #PBS -N xander_qsub
 #PBS -j oe
 #PBS -m abe
 #PBS -M your_email_address

-export OMP_NUM_THREADS=5
+export OMP_NUM_THREADS=4

 cd ~/xander_qsub
-./run_xander.sh xander_setenv.sh "build find search" "nifH nirK rplB nosZ"
+./run_xander.sh my_xander_setenv.sh "build find search" "nifH nirK rplB"
 ```
 ppn and OMP_NUM_THREADS should be one more than the number of genes, one more than the number of THREADS in `xander_setenv.sh`.
-And of course, replace "your_emaill_address" with your own actual one.
+And of course, replace "your_email_address" with your own actual one.

 ### Submit the Job